 - Location: Laws differ from state to state, while federal laws apply nationwide

-Estate tax liability typically starts around $5.5 million for an individual and $11 million in the case of a couple.
+Estate tax liability in 2021 typically starts at $11.7 million for an individual and $23.4 million in the case of a couple.
 Therefore, if the estate (with death benefits included) has a value that’s less than either of those amounts, federal estate taxes may not be a major concern.

 Some states may have estate taxation laws that differ from the federal guidelines, so it’s best to consult with a tax and financial consultant to discuss what tax liabilities are likely to apply to your unique situation.